Acostill/scipts/readme.txt

     1: Creates new project folder(s) with the names you enter
         Examples:
             $ makesite html-exercise
-                (Above command will create a
+            |   (Above command will create a
-                new folder called html-exercise)
+            |   new folder called html-exercise)

             $ makesite sharks panda trailmix
-                (Above command will create 3 new folders, one called sharks, another called panda, and another called trailmix)
+            |   (Above command will create 3 new folders, one called
+            |   sharks, another called panda, and another called trailmix)

     2: Each created folder will include html, css, javascript file, and images folder.
         Example:
             $ makesite mySite
-                (Inside mySite will be mySite.html, mySite.css, and mySite.js)
+            |   (Inside mySite will be three files called mySite.html,
+            |    mySite.css, and mySite.js, and one folder called images)

     3: Html file will be launched in default application (should be browser) html, css, and js files will be opened in Visual Studio Code